pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_get.hbs.md

 ## Default view

-There are multiple sections in workload get command output.
+There are multiple sections in the workload get command output.
 Following data is displayed:

 - Name of the workload and its status.
 - Display source information of workload.
-- If the workload was matched with a supply chain, the information of its name and the status is displayed.
+- If the workload was matched with a supply chain, the information of its name and status is displayed.
 - Information and status of the individual steps that's defined in the supply chain for workload.
-- Any issue with the workload, the name and corresponding message.
+- Any issue with the workload, the name and the corresponding message.
 - Workload related resource information and status like services claims, related pods, knative services.

 At the very end of the command output, a hint to follow up commands is also displayed.